RyanJosephMills/LearningJournal/README.md

 # 03/11/2023

-I learned how to make an opening and closing mechanic inside Unity for my game.
+I learned how to make an opening and closing door mechanic inside Unity for my game.

+However, the problem with this is when I click the button for the first time, it opens the door perfectly; however, if I click it again, my door will stay open.

+I will have to ask for help with this one.

 # 05/11/2023